tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 ---
-title: "From monkey mind to calm, ordered consciousness: Wrestling with Csikszentmihalyi's assumptions about psychic entropy"
+title: "From monkey mind to calm, ordered consciousness?
+Wrestling with Csikszentmihalyi's assumptions about psychic entropy"
 permalink: /blog/from-monkey-mind-to-calm-consciousness
 categories:
 - technical-writing